juxhouse/bela-resources/README.md

 ## Synchronize your Code Repositories

-#### Run the `bela-updater` docker app
+#### Run the `BELA Updater` Docker App for Your Language

-It detects all projects in your repository and produces the [architecture data](/Concepts.md#ecds) that is sent to BELA.
+It will detect all projects in your repository and produce the [architecture data](/Concepts.md#ecds) that is sent to BELA.
 Only metadata down to method/function/field name level is sent.
 The actual lines of code are not.

 > [!IMPORTANT]
-> The `bela-updater` docker app runs with the `--network=none` argument for secure containment.
+> The `BELA Updater` docker apps run with the `--network=none` argument for secure containment.

 See examples for the supported languages:
  - [C#](/updaters/.NET.md)